Latin Tuna Tartare with Avocado

 Nikkei cuisine is a melding of Japanese cooking methods and Peruvian ingredients.
 Fresh fish join fresh limes, corn, ají peppers, yucca and the many varieties of potatoes which Peruvians prize so highly.
 These flavor combinations bring together the best of the elegant and delicate cuisine of Japan with the freshness and spicy punch of Peru.

-In the spirit of this melding of cuisines, I created this Latin-inspired ahi tuna tartare.
+In the spirit of this melding of cuisines, I created this Latin ahi tuna tartare.
 I have gotten in trouble calling non-traditional Peruvian dishes “Peruvian,” but the idea has its roots in our Peruvian travels.

 Sunny ají amarillo chile paste, ponzu (or soy sauce), and sesame oil provide the flavor foundation for tasty, umami-rich ahi tuna.
 Peruvians love palta (aka aguacate or avocado), and it’s an obvious choice to fill out the dish.
 Serve with tortilla chips, fried yucca, or air fryer sweet potato chips for an elegant yet easy first course or appetizer for your holiday menu!
+If you’re up for a bit more of a challenge, try it in this Peruvian causa recipe!

 📋 Ingredients Notes